SapitoSucio/froggo-guides/docs/script_commands.md

 **OnPCDieEvent**:

 This special label triggers when a player dies.
-The variable '`killerrid`' is set to the ID of the killer.
+The variable ``killerrid`` is set to the ID of the killer.

 ---------------------------------------